mkambeck/neovim/README.md

 This contains the syntax highlighting configuration that is used in Neovim.

-#### macos.lua

-This contains MacOS-specific configuration related to clipboard usage, and it is dependent on the operating system being used.

 #### maps.lua

 This contains all Neovim keymappings that are used in the different keyboard modes.

 #### plugins.lua

-This contains the Packer definition which packages should be installed and placed under the **plugin** directory.
+This contains the Lazy definition which packages should be installed.

-#### windows.lua

-Contains Windows specific configuration regarding clipboard usage and is used dependent on the operating system used.

 ## Directories